kaustubhhakim/ocra/README.md

 # Installation #

 The code is written in Python.
-Before you can run OKRA on your computer, Python 3 needs to be installed.
+Before runnning OCRA on a personal computer, Python 3 needs to be installed.
 Additionally, the following libraries are required.
+Please follow the steps below.

 Reaktoro installation